Ted London: Professional experience

 London was a design engineer for General Motors after graduating from Lehigh University in 1985 with a BS in Mechanical Engineering.
 A few years later he received his MBA from the Peter Drucker Graduate Management Center at Claremont Graduate University and went to work for Deloitte, Haskins & Sells as a senior consultant in business valuation.

 He then began his international career, working first in Malawi as a Peace Corps volunteer and later as general manager of PT Sumatera Tropical Spices in Indonesia.
 He subsequently joined Conservation International, as Director of Enterprise Development in the Asia-Pacific Region.

 In 1996, London became executive director of a non-profit providing business development services to companies in Northern Virginia before pursuing his PhD at University of North Carolina at Chapel Hill.

-After completing his PhD, London moved to Ann Arbor, Michigan to become a Senior Research Fellow at the William Davidson Institute and teach at the Ross School of Business.
+After completing his PhD, London moved to Ann Arbor, Michigan to become a Senior Research Fellow at the William Davidson Institute and a faculty member at the Ross School of Business.

 Personal life

 London was born in New York and raised in Madison, Connecticut.
 He now lives in Ann Arbor, Michigan, with his wife, Danielle Mihalko, an executive director at Lenovo.
 They have three children, Meghan, Zach and Ariana.
+His son, Zach, is an internationally-capped soccer player for the Marshall Islands.